-Vender una casa no es sencillo si no te dedicas a ello, pero la buena noticia es que algunos asesores inmobiliarios son excelentes en su trabajo, y pueden ayudarte a vender más rápido tu casa, a hacerlo con el precio correcto y a encontrar el cliente perfecto.
+Vender una casa no es sencillo si no te dedicas a ello, pero la buena noticia es que algunos asesores inmobiliarios son excelentes en su trabajo y pueden ayudarte a vender más rápido, con el precio correcto y el cliente perfecto.

 ¿En qué te puede ayudar, y cómo puedes distinguir a un asesor inmobiliario de los buenos?
 Aquí 10 rasgos:

 Te escucha: un excelente asesor inmobiliario sabe escuchar y hace las preguntas adecuadas para entender tus necesidades y las de los potenciales compradores.

 Optimiza tu tiempo: seguramente tu día está lleno de prioridades de tu propio trabajo, tu familia, etc. Un excelente asesor te librará de las tareas de promover tu casa, mostrarla a potenciales compradores, ordenar la papelería y gestionar los trámites necesarios.